Definition

 IT service delivery is the way a corporation provides users access to IT services, such as applications, data storage and other business resources.
 IT service delivery covers design, development, deployment, operation and retirement.
 Many IT professionals play a role in the various stages of service delivery.
 Quality of IT service delivery is gauged by metrics included in a service-level agreement (SLA).

 However, part of IT service delivery is ensuring a given product or service meets the data and security control standards of the business.
-Shadow IT -- when services are procured outside of sanctioned means -- exposes the business to regulatory and compliance vulnerability.
+Shadow IT -- when services are procured outside of sanctioned means -- exposes the business to risks.

 IT service delivery vs. IT service management

 From a practical perspective, IT service delivery is defined almost identically to ITSM.
-Delivery references a particular focus on service quality to establish and ensure the terms of an SLA.
-Does the IT service provider deliver what the user -- referred to as the IT service customer -- expects?
+A service is something that provides value to a user.
+Delivery references a particular focus on service quality to establish an SLA and ensure compliance.
+Does the IT service provider deliver what the user -- the IT service customer -- expects?

-By comparison, ITSM is the preferred term for how IT service providers operate and continuously improve upon all the services offered.
-ITSM aims for increased efficiency and benefits of the service delivery to the business and its users.
-In common usage, this subtle distinction is blurred.
+ITSM is the preferred term for how IT service providers operate and continuously improve upon all the services offered.
+ITSM aims for increased efficiency in delivery of service benefits to the business and its users.
+ITSM covers every aspect of the service and its creation, while IT service delivery is primarily focused on the end user's ability to use the service.
+In common usage, this subtle distinction is often blurred.

 The IT service delivery platform